Thakin Soe

-Thakin Soe (သခင်စိုး, [θəkʰiɰ̃ só]; 1906 – 6 May 1989) was a founding member of the Communist Party of Burma, formed in 1939 and a leader of Anti-Fascist Organisation.
+Thakin Soe (သခင်စိုး, [θəkʰiɰ̃ só]; 1906 – 6 May 1989) was a founding member of the Communist Party of Burma and a leader of the Anti-Fascist Organisation.
 He is regarded as one of Burma's most prominent communist leaders.

 Early life

 Soe was an ethnic Mon and was born in Moulmein (present-day Mawlamyine).
 He worked for the Burmah Oil Company.

 Movement

 Before independence

 Soe joined the nationalist Dobama Asiayone ("Our Burma" Association) in 1930s.
 Soe together with Thakin Ba Tin and other nationalists founded the Communist Party of Burma in 1939.

 Communist leaders Thakin Than Tun and Thakin Soe, and Socialist leaders Ba Swe and Kyaw Nyein and the Burma National Army (BNA) led by General Aung San founded the Anti-Fascist Organisation (AFO) in August 1944 at a secret meeting of the CPB, the PRP and the BNA in Pegu.
 The AFO was later renamed the Anti-Fascist People's Freedom League(AFPFL).

 Thakin Than Tun and Thakin Soe, while in Insein prison in July 1941, had co-authored the Insein Manifesto which, against the prevailing opinion in the Dobama movement, identified world fascism as the main enemy in the coming war and called for temporary co-operation with the British in a broad allied coalition which should include the Soviet Union.
 Soe had already gone underground to organise resistance against the Japanese occupation, and Than Tun was able to pass on Japanese intelligence to Soe, while other communist leaders Thakin Thein Pe and Tin Shwe made contact with the exiled colonial government in Simla, India.